Wouter01/SwiftUI-Macros/README.md

 A library of useful macros for SwiftUI.

+Swift 5.9 or later is required to use this package.

 ## Environment

 To allow easier creation of new environment keys, two macros are available: